 Assigned - Fund balances that contain self-imposed constraints of the government to be used for a particular purpose.
+The City has no fund balances classified as assigned.

 Unassigned - Fund balances of the General Fund that are not constrained for any particular purpose.